mustafatoroman/VSTS-DevOps-Labs/selenium/readme.md

 ## Exercise 4: Configure Release

 The target machine is available in the deployment group to deploy the application and run selenium testcases.
-The release definition uses **[Phases](https://docs.microsoft.com/en-us/vsts/build-release/concepts/process/phases)** to deploy to target servers.
+The release definition uses **[Phases](https://docs.microsoft.com/en-us/vsts/build-release/concepts/process/phases)** to deploy to the target servers.

 1. Go to **Releases** under **Build and Release** tab.
 Select **Selenium** release definition and **Edit**.